 8. Build Your Personal Brand

 A positive image is a must in this employment environment.
-More and more employers are looking at the social media accounts of job applicants to get a sense of how they conduct themselves outside the workplace.
+More and more employers are looking at job applicants’ social media accounts to get a sense of how they conduct themselves outside the workplace.

 Treat your online calendar as a social media scheduler.
 Add reminders for yourself to post professional and uplifting content, especially on LinkedIn.
 Just 1% of LinkedIn’s monthly users share content, so doing so can help you stand out.